 A love for weaponry is sometimes seen as quirky but it isn't exactly a social taboo.
-Whether it is an armoury full of firearms or a wall covered in blades and staffs, you can probably recall at least one acquaintance that collects or collected armaments.
+Whether it is an armory full of firearms or a wall covered in blades and staffs, you can probably recall at least one acquaintance that collects or collected armaments.
 Cars, weapons, power tools: boys will always love their toys.
 Most treat a collection purely as a hobby and a passion, but you will run into the occasional collector who is convinced he is preparing for something bigger.
-That one friend who jokes about how well they would do in the zombie apocalypse but brings it up often enough to make it clear that they actually do dream of becoming the saviour of the wasteland.
+That one friend who jokes about how well they would do in the zombie apocalypse but brings it up often enough to make it clear that they actually do dream of becoming the savior of the wasteland.
 No single item of weaponry has developed quite the same peculiar cult around it that the katana has.
-It is a rare week on the internet, particularly the martial arts side of it, that you don't see a photo of a doughy teenager, possibly wearing a trilby or fedora, holding a katana and glaring at the camera.
+It is a rare week on the Internet, particularly the martial arts side of it, that you don't see a photo of a doughy teenager, possibly wearing a trilby or fedora, holding a katana and glaring at the camera.
 Thanks to anime the katana has become the weapon of choice for what is colloquially termed the 'neckbeard'.

 Perhaps the hoping for 'barbarians at the gate' or the zombie apocalypse can be explained quite simply: when else are you going to get away with carrying around a sword outside of your house?
 This question cuts straight to the kokoro of the issue with the cult of anime swordsmanship: no matter how good you get at cutting through water bottles (or rolled up tatami if you're going authentic) no problem you ever encounter will occur while you are wearing a replica Edo era sword at your waist.

 At least… that is what the normies would have you think.
-As it turns out, there have been numerous cases of the katana actually changing the course of real life altercations in the 21st century.
+As it turns out there have been numerous cases of the katana actually changing the course of real life altercations in the twenty first century.
 For instance, in April 2015 a man in Cordoba repelled three home invaders, one allegedly armed with a pistol, by seizing a decorative sword from his wall and going berserk.
 In 2009, a John Hopkins student killed a suspected burglar with a katana.
 And perhaps most famously there is the story of Kairo Seijuro.

 One night in 2012, a standard World Star recording was turned into a Kurosawa movie when a bystander drew a katana and defused the situation.
 Showing a lack of self-awareness that would make Tony Ferguson do a double take, Kairo Seijuro gave this legendary interview in the aftermath: